Missouri State University

 CLASSIFICATION Exempt

-MAJOR ADMINISTRATOR Vice President for Research and Economic Development
+IMMEDIATE SUPERVISOR Vice President for Research and Economic Development and International Programs

 GENERAL FUNCTION

-The General Manager – KSMU and Ozarks Public Television provides support to the Director through daily operational management of the radio and television stations.
-The General Manager – KSMU and Ozarks Public Television guides the process of developing programming that supports the University’s educational goals and public affairs mission, develops staff performance standards for revenue producing units, and provides oversight and coordination of interdepartmental functions.
+The General Manager – KSMU and Ozarks Public Television is responsible for strategic planning and visioning for the Missouri State University’s Public Broadcast Service, establishing operational and budgetary guidelines for the University’s radio and television stations, ensuring the stations’ support for the University’s educational mission, the statewide mission in Public Affairs, and the pillars of ethical leadership, community engagement, and cultural competence.
+The General Manager is responsible for obtaining significant external funding in the form of grants, contracts, and major gifts and for guiding all station fundraising activities.
+The General Manager assures the stations’ compliance with all Federal Communications Commission rules and regulations, serves as the University’s representative to the Corporation for Public Broadcasting, National Public Radio, and the Public Broadcasting Service, and ensures compliance with the policies of those organizations.
+The General Manager guides the process of developing programming that supports the University’s educational goals and public affairs mission, develops staff performance standards for revenue producing units, and provides oversight and coordination of interdepartmental functions.
 The General Manager – KSMU and Ozarks Public Television is responsible for daily operational management of KSMU Network and Ozarks Public Television, ensuring the establishment of operational guidelines for the stations, hiring qualified personnel, and creating a positive on-air image which attracts, maintains, and increases its audience.
-The General Manager – KSMU and Ozarks Public ensures significant external funding by guiding fund-raising activities, ensures station compliance with all required Federal Communications Commission rules and regulations, and serves as the University's representative to National Public Radio, the Public Broadcasting Service, and the Corporation for Public Broadcasting as assigned by the Director.
+The General Manager maintains compliance with the Integrity in Broadcasting Statement as approved by the Board of Governors.

 MINIMUM ACCEPTABLE QUALIFICATIONS